Senate Bill No. 182

 In case such If a railroad or railway company shall fail fails

 within 24 hours after written complaint has been made by the shipper or his the shipper's representative to clean and safely

-cooper such repair a car or cars, then such the shipper or his the shipper's representative shall have authority to may enter
+cooper such prepare a car or cars, then such the shipper or his the shipper's representative shall have authority to may enter

-upon such car or cars and properly and safely cooper and clean the same and repair the car or cars.
-Said The railroad or
+upon such car or cars and properly and safely cooper and clean the same and prepare the car or cars.
+Preparing a car or cars

-material used, providing that such the charge shall in no case may not exceed $5 for each car so coopered cleaned and
+used , providing that such charge shall in no case exceed $5 for each car so coopered.

 In case any If a car or cars are placed at a station or siding where there is no representative of said the railroad or

 railway company upon whom complaint may be served, then and in such case the shipper or his the shipper's representative